michaelckelly/wunderground/README.md

 Why?
 ====
-Becuase spending more than a few minutes getting this API up-and-running is better spent making your app awesome
+Becuase spending more than a few minutes getting this API up-and-running is better spent making your app awesome.

+There are a few other modules out there that integrate the Wunderground API but I wasn't quite satisifed with them.

 Usage
 =====